-for every $A,B,C\in\Bb$, such that all the 1-cell components of these five equivalences are central 1-cells; \item there are invertible 2-cells $p_{A,B,C,D}, m_{A,B}, l_{A,B}, r_{A,B}$ such that these form modifications in each argument in the form of the modifications $\pi, \mu, \lambda, \rho$ from \cite{GPS}; \item the above data is subject to the same equations between 2-cells as in a monoidal bicategory. \end{enumerate} \end{defn}
+for every $A,B,C\in\Bb$, such that all the 1-cell components of these five equivalences are central 1-cells; \item invertible 2-cells $p_{A,B,C,D}, m_{A,B}, l_{A,B}, r_{A,B}$ such that these form modifications in each argument in the form of the modifications $\pi, \mu, \lambda, \rho$ from \cite{GPS}. \end{enumerate} The above data is subject to the same equations between 2-cells as in a monoidal bicategory. \end{defn}

 In our definition of a premonoidal double category we include 24 axioms which permit to describe the interrelation between the three transformations $\alpha$.
 We start the section by introducing the previously necessary notions of ``binoidality'' and ``centrality'' of cells (we will use them in \ssref{quasi}), and we also study the relation of companions and centrality.